Grazia Deledda: Work

 The life, customs, and traditions of the Sardinian people are prominent in Deledda's writing.
 She often relies on detailed geographical descriptions and her characters often present a strong connection with their place of origins.
 Many of her characters are outcasts who silently struggle with isolation.
-Overall Deledda's work focuses on love, pain and death, upon which rests feelings of sin and fatality.
+Overall Deledda's work focuses on love, pain and death, upon which rest feelings of sin and fatality.
 Her novels tend to criticize social values and moral norms rather than the people who are victims of such circumstances.

-In her works it can be recognized the influence of the verism of Giovanni Verga and, sometimes, also that of the decadentism of Gabriele D'Annunzio, although her writing style is not so ornate.
-Despite her groundbreaking role in Italian and World literature, Deledda has failed to be acknowledged as a feminist writer, possibly due to her tendency of depicting women's pain and suffering as opposed to women's autonomy.
+In her work the influence of the verism of Giovanni Verga and, sometimes, also that of the decadentism of Gabriele D'Annunzio is evident, although her writing style is not so ornate.
+Despite her groundbreaking role in Italian and world literature, Deledda has not been considered a feminist writer, possibly due to her tendency to depict women's pain and suffering as opposed to women's autonomy.